ebuzz/blog/_posts/2020-07-27-3-little-tips-to-get-the-most-of-our-internship.markdown

 You are part of the team, don't be shy to express your opinion about that design or a decision that is going be taken about an specific approach, your voice has value and we'd like to know what you think.

-Just wanted to share this, thanks for reading be safe. d
+Just wanted to share this, thanks for reading be safe.